Convert AVS to TXT BRAILLE6DOTS

 A TXT file extension, associated with "Unicode Braille 6 Dots", refers to the representation of braille characters within the Unicode standard, specifically using a 6-dot cell configuration.
 This allows for the encoding of braille patterns, making it accessible for visually impaired users to read and write text digitally.
 The history of braille dates back to its invention by Louis Braille in the 19th century, and its inclusion in Unicode ensures compatibility across various digital platforms.

-You will be redirected to the download page to see the conversion status and download your TXT BRAILLE6DOTS file.
+You will be redirected to the download page to obtain the TXT BRAILLE6DOTS image.

 To change AVS format to TXT BRAILLE6DOTS, upload your AVS file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your AVS file.
 Click on the convert button and wait for the convert to complete.
 Download the converted TXT BRAILLE6DOTS file afterward.